MileHacker Logo

 Requirements for Renters

 You must be at least 21 years old (sometimes 25 for certain car categories).
-A valid driving license is (AN international driving permit for non--EU/EEA holders).
+A valid driving license is (IDP for non-EU/EEA holders).

 Vignette & Insurance

-A motorway vignette (electronic toll sticker) is for operating a vehicle on motorways.
+A motorway vignette (electronic toll sticker) is for driving on motorways.
 Carefully review insurance options before booking.

 Travel Planning Summary

-For budget-friendly air travel, consider low-budget airlines and booking during the smaller amount of busy seasons.
-Public transport from the airport is efficient.
-For intercity travel, trains and buses provide comprehensive networks across Europe.
-Self-driving is an option, but be aware of local driving laws and car parking challenges within Prague.
+For budget-friendly air travel, consider low-cost carriers and booking during the lesser busy seasons.
+Public transportation from the airport is efficient.
+For intercity travel, trains and coaches provide comprehensive networks all Over europe.
+Self-driving is an option, but be aware of local driving laws and parking challenges within Prague.